 Our plastic surgeons use fine, delicate sutures to close all incisions.
 The majority of these are dissolvable.
 The remaining sutures are removed about 7-9 days post-operatively.

-You will be able to resume walking exercises about 10 days post-operatively.
-You will be able to start running and weight training after two weeks, and advance from there.
+You will be able to resume walking exercises about 3-4 days post-operatively.
+You will be able to start running and weight training two weeks post-operatively, and advance from there.

 Generally speaking, you can begin putting and chipping at two weeks.
 You can resume your full swing at three weeks.

-Assuming there is no laser resurfacing performed simultaneously with the endoscopic facelift, you can submerge your head 3 to 4 days post-operatively.
+Assuming there is no laser resurfacing performed simultaneously with the endoscopic facelift, you can submerge your head 21 days post-operatively.

 Ideally, we recommend coloring your hair a couple of days before your endoscopic facelift.
 You can color it again 3 weeks post-operatively.